 By putting together this kind of lighthearted skit, it shows the guys who run this company can make fun of themselves and will likely listen to what you need and make it happen.
 We’d say that’s about all one can really ask of customer service software.

-4. Use subtext in stories to entertain and educate us.
+4. Use subtext to entertain and educate

 In a short film called ‘Burt’s Bees: Burt Talks to the Bees: Worker Bees‘, the cosmetic company which touts that all its products use 98 percent natural ingredients, delves into life in the beehive.